Saginaw Valley Naval Ship Museum: Volunteers

 The Saginaw Valley Naval Ship Museum was able to obtain this Navy destroyer because of the vast amount of volunteer work put in by the board members and many outside volunteers as well.
 A permanent dock was built for the museum.
 About 140 USgal of paint in two different shades of gray were ordered for the painting of the dock.
-While waiting to obtain the last of the additional paint that is needed to completely repaint and restore the USS Edson color, the museum received word that those who are on the Navy's delayed entry program and are waiting to be shipped off to boot camp are willing to volunteer in the restoration of the destroyer.